PostHog/posthog.com/contents/handbook/growth/customer-support.md

 ## Customer support runbook

-This is maintained at the [Support Hero page](/handbook/engineering/support-hero).
+This is maintained at the [support hero page](/handbook/engineering/support-hero).